tumelo-maja/delicate-care/README.md

 ### Existing Features
 1) Logo icon and site name
 2) Navbar - pages: Home, About, Services and Contact
-3) Expand/collapes button in services section
+3) Expand/collapse button in services section
 - 'Read more' to expand
 - 'Show less' to collapse
-- Correspondin services icon are clickable with the same  functionality as the 'Read more'/'Show less' buttons
+- Corresponding services icon are clickable with the same  functionality as the 'Read more'/'Show less' buttons
 4) 'Contact us', 'Enquire now' and 'Let's talk today' buttons
 - On click, they redirect the user to the contact page where there is a contact form
 5) Contact information in the footer
 - phone number with a clickable icon to initiate a call (also available in about and success page)
 - email address with a clickable icon for sending an email (opens and email app or prompts user to email - also available in about page)
-- office address with clickable icon which opens a google maps link in new tab
+- office address with clickable icon which opens a google maps link in new tab.
+This helps users to easily and conveniently locate the business
 6) Disability accessibility icon - informs users that the business premises support and are accessible to individuals with mobility needs
 7) Video in footer
-- shows an elder man being comforted overlaid witha contact us button
+- shows an elder man being comforted overlaid with a contact us button
 8) Business hours section in the footer
 - Shows the office opening and closing times during weekdays, weekend and bank holidays
 9) After hours notice in the footer
 - informs users how to contact the business outside working hours
 10) Link to Images and video credits modal in the footer
-- when clicked, it open a modal listing sources of images, video and icon used inthe project
+- when clicked, it open a modal listing sources of images, video and icon used in the project
 11) Social media links
-- when click, each link will open in a new tab and direct user to the home page of the relevant social media
+- when clicked, each link will open in a new tab and direct user to the home page of the relevant social media
 11) Contact form in contact page
 - Comprises name, email, phone number, inquiry type (radio select) and message (text-area)
 - all fields are required before form submission